espruino/BangleApps/apps/suw/README.md

 ## Many faults

-- [ ] minutes not appearing in settings
 - [ ] tide set to 'false' instead of high/low
-- [x] default location data doesn't show up in the simulator for some reason
-- [x] app icon invisible
+- [x] minutes not appearing in settings

 ## Many of the to-dos